-Tibet was more likely to be taken up at the foreign ministers than the leaders meeting.
-It very important for the U.S. and G8 to discuss and promote positively the outreach the Chinese had made to the Dalai Lama.
-There were positives to comment on, with the intent to signal support for some of the progress and possibly with an undertone of concern on other issues where there had been less progress.
+Tibet was more likely to be taken up at the foreign ministers than the leaders' meeting.
+It was very important for the U.S. and G8 to discuss and promote positively the outreach the Chinese had made to the Dalai Lama.
+There were positives to comment on, with the intent to signal support for some of the progress and possibly add an undertone of concern on other issues where there had been less progress.
 But there was no agreement within the G8 as to whether and how to discuss Tibet.

-Summit Process
+Summit Process and Architecture